norachams/Norachams/README.md

 * 🌱 enthusiastic in full-stack developement, software engineering, machine learning and AI.

 * 🔭 In the summer I was a web developer intern at Klick Health.
 In the fall I was an MLH prep fellow.
-This coming winter I am joining MLH again as a Site Reliability Engineer fellow
+This coming winter I am joining MLH again as a Site Reliability Engineer fellow.

 * 💻 Outside of school and work I enjoy building projects, reaserching and learning about technologies in the computer science and mathematics world.